snowplow/snowplowanalytics.com/_posts/2018-02-06-iglu-r8-basel-dove-released/index.md

 <h2 id="new-linters">4.
 New linters</h2>

-Some more work has been done in igluctl 0.4.0 to improve litning mechanism, including the addition of two new linters.
+Some more work has been done in igluctl 0.4.0 to improve the linting capabilities, including the addition of two new linters.

 <h3 id="missing-linter">4.1 Linting missing schema versions</h3>

-In addition to [already mentioned](#missing-schema-versions) warnings in `static generate`, the `lint` command now also provides check for schema versions consistency, e.g. if you have `1-0-1` schema without initial one.
+In addition to the [already mentioned](#missing-schema-versions) warnings in `static generate`, the `lint` command now also checks for missing schemas by version, for example if you have `1-0-1` schema without the initial `1-0-0`.

 This new linting feature is considered essential and cannot be excluded through `--skip-checks`.

 <h3 id="description-linter-2">4.2 Linting description</h3>

-[Mike Robbins][miike] of Snowflake Analytics came up with the proposal and PR for making sure fields have a human-readable `description` property in order to make schemas more maintainable.
+[Mike Robbins][miike] of Snowflake Analytics came up with a proposal and PR for ensuring that fields have a human-readable `description` property, with a view to improving the maintainability of schemas.

 To skip this check, you can pass `description` to `--skip-checks`.

 <h2 id="set-owner">5.
 Setting ownership of Redshift tables</h2>